 As the requirements for each not-for-profit entity will differ considerably, and there can be exceptions to the guidelines presented in the table above, it is essential that you seek expert advice in relation to your needs and the options that are available to you.

 How can Snedden Hall & Gallop assist?

-If you are part of a not-for-profit organisation’s board or committee, please contact our experienced Business Team for advice on the best organisational structure for your needs.
+If you are part of a not-for-profit organisation’s board or committee, please contact our experienced Business team for advice on the best organisational structure for your not-for-profit.
 Please call us today for assistance with any aspect of not-for-profit governance by email or call us on (02) 6285 8000.